Fit Slow Cooker Queen

 A Healthy Dessert

 When you taste just how delicious these baked apples are you will never believe that this dessert is actually healthy.
-When you are looking for something sweet but don’t want all the sugar in most other desserts, my baked apples will be your savior since this version uses all-natural ingredients instead of over processed, bleached, or refined ingredients.
 There’s no oats or granola; the main ingredient here is the apples stuffing that was hollowed out the cavity.
 The maple syrup in this recipe adds a natural sweetness to the crisp flavor of the ripe apples, and the nuts add a healthy crunch that really sends this dessert over the top.
 The sweet flavors of cinnamon or apple pie spice are the perfect finishes to this delicious dessert, and they don’t add any extra fat or sugar, keeping this dish on your list of “diet” desserts!
 My recipe for baked apples also leaves out butter, which removes a large amount of fat as compared to many other traditional recipes.
-When you combine that with the fact that the only sweeteners used in this baked apples recipe are all natural maple syrup (or honey), you have a dessert that will satisfy your sugar cravings without you needing to use a cheat day or break your diet.

 before pic of Slow Cooker Instant Pot Baked Apples (Paleo, Vegan)